This is the second stage in enforcing school enrolment: after you have

-a child is of compulsory school age, and
+- a child is of compulsory school age

-not enrolled at a registered school at the time of making the enquiries, or
+- not enrolled at a registered school at the time of making the enquiries

 These requirements are set out in the Education and Training Reform Act 2006.

-A template for a school enrolment notice is mandated in the
+school enrolment notice template.
+This is required under the

 Education and Training Reform (School Attendance) Regulations 2013.